-Lockers are located in Founders Hall, Commissioners Hall, Science Innovation Center, and Business and Industry Center.
+Lockers are located in the Student Achievement Center, Commissioners Hall, Science Innovation Center, and Business and Industry Center.
 Students may register a locker free of charge and are permitted to use their personal locks.
-To register a locker, see the Student Life Office in Founders Hall or email studentlife@ westmoreland.edu with the building name, locker number, and student ID number.
+To register a locker, see the Student Life Office in the Student Achievement Center or email Hanoldk@westmoreland. edu with the building name, locker number, and student ID number.